 The Apprentice: Though not to the same extent as Luke, Emmy does take lessons from the professor in observation and puzzle-solving.

-Ascended Fangirl/The Team Wannabe: More Sidekick than Team, though.
+Ascended Fanboy/The Team Wannabe: More Sidekick than Team, though.
 Emmy seems to have something of an obsession with Layton, and even uses the word 'Laytonesque'.
 This was before he was famous.
 It's implied that she's done a lot to get the job as Layton's assistant.

-Badass Adorable: She's a bright, curious young woman who's also probably the best fighter in the series.
+Badass Adorable: She's a bright, curious young woman who's also probably the best hand-to-hand fighter in the series.

 Leeroy Jenkins: Of a sort; her first answer to most every hurdle is a good roundhouse kick.